WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 Payments in coinjoin can theoretically be made to any ScriptPubKey.
 However, the coordinator may only accept certain types of outputs.
+It is not possible to use a Silent Payment address as the destination for a _payincoinjoin_, as you need to know the private keys of all the inputs.

 The default maximum is 4 payments per client per coinjoin.